Pratiharas of Mandavyapura: Kakkuka

 Kakkuka is the last known ruler of the dynasty.
-The dynasty probably ended with him, and the kingdom became a part of the Imperial Pratihara's territories.
+The dynasty probably ended with him, and the kingdom became a part of the territories of the imperial Pratiharas of Kannauj.
 The Imperial Pratihara dynasty later broke into several small states after the Ghaznavid invasions.
 These branches fought each other for territory and one of the branches ruled Mandore till the 14th century.

 This Pratihara branch had marital ties with Rao Chunda of the Rathore clan and gave Mandore in dowry to Chunda, resulting in the Pratiharas getting absorbed into what later became Jodhpur State.
-This was specifically done to form an alliance against the Turks of the Tughlaq Empire.
+This was specifically done to form an alliance against the Turks of the Tughlaq dynasty.

 Rulers

 Rudolf Hoernlé assumed a period of 20 years for each generation, and placed the dynasty's founder Harichandra in c.
 640 CE.
 Baij Nath Puri placed Harichandra in c.
 600 CE.
 R. C. Majumdar, on the other hand, assumed a period of 25 years for each generation, and placed him in c.
 550 CE.
 The following is a list of the dynasty's rulers (IAST names in brackets) and estimates of their reigns, assuming a period of 25 years: